natalia-giersa-ratajczyk/natalia-giersa/README.md

 ## 🌞 About me:

-👋 Hi, I'm Natalia, a passionate frontend developer from Poland.
+👋 Hi, I'm Natalia, a passionate front-end developer from Poland.

 - 🔭 I’m currently working on **polishing my skills.**